 No long-term commitments or having to pay any monthly subscription fees.
 The only commitment is to pay a fee per transaction.

-Get paid in cryptocurrency and have it exchanged to FIAT with real-time rates instantly.
+Get paid in crypto and have it exchanged to FIAT with real-time rates instantly.